 Powdered sugar is much lighter than granulated sugar and will better incorporate into the whipped cream.
 This also means that it won't weigh down your whipped cream and it will stay more stable and hold it's shape better so it will last longer in the fridge.
 Powdered sugar also has cornstarch in it which helps stabilize the whipped cream.

-However, I have definitely used regular sugar when I'm out of powdered sugar and it still works!
+However, I have definitely used regular granulated sugar when I'm out of powdered sugar and it still works!

-Can I use homemade whipped cream instead of Cool Whip in a recipe?
+Can I Use Homemade Whipped Cream Instead of Cool Whip in a Recipe?

 Yes!!
 I would use about 1 ¼ cups of homemade whipped cream for every 1 cup of Cool Whip, and add an extra 3-4 tablespoons of powdered sugar to help make it a little more stable.
 You can also make stabilized whipped cream instead and use that as a 1:1 substitute!